owickstrom/property-based-testing-the-ugly-parts/src/slides.md

 1. Classified still segments must be at least _S_ seconds long
    - Exception: First and last segment may be shorter
 2. Classified moving segments must have correct timespans
-   - Compared to the generated _expected_ output representation
+   - Comparing the generated _expected_ output to the classified timespans
+   - This is just a week old

 ## Testing Still Segment Lengths